growilabs/growi-docs/docs/en/admin-guide/management-cookbook/slack-integration.md

   1. Turn on the button on the right side of **Interactivity**.
      ![interactivity-shortcuts-enable-button](../../../ja/admin-guide/management-cookbook/images/interactivity-shortcuts-enable-button.png)

-  1. For the Request URL, enter the same one you entered earlier.
+  1. For the Request URL, input the same one you inputted earlier.
      ![interactivity-shortcuts-creation](../../../ja/admin-guide/management-cookbook/images/interactivity-shortcuts-creation.png)

   1. When you are done, click **Save Changes**.